SkyVenture112/LLM-Literature-Review/README.md

 ### Conclusion:

-In summary, imperative languages are ideal for introductory programming due to their simplicity, object-oriented languages are great for teaching students how to manage complex systems, and functional languages are valuable for developing mathematically robust thinking, clean code practices, and managing concurrency.
+In summary, ****imperative languages*** are ideal for introductory programming due to their simplicity, ***object-oriented languages*** are great for teaching students how to manage complex systems, and ***functional languages*** are valuable for developing mathematically robust thinking, clean code practices, and managing concurrency.
 Each paradigm emphasizes different problem-solving strategies, which can shape the development of a student's programming mindset.

+## Summary

+Imperative programming languages were the first to be developed.
+Their inherently basic nature (that is, issuing statements for a computer to execute in the form of programs) made it the most logical step from machine language.
+This would ultimately set the groundwork for future paradigms.
+Their simplistic nature makes them ideal for being taught to beginners in coding, which is why Python and C++ are often used in introductory programming courses.
+The advent of object-oriented programming introduced several new notions, such as encapsulation and polymorphism.
+The modular nature of object-oriented principles broke down problems and structured them into separate components, allowing developers to complete more complex tasks.
+Java is perhaps the most renowned language belonging to this hierarchy given that it is almost purely object-oriented (as opposed to other languages, which can be a hybridization of multiple paradigms).
+Functional languages essentially evolved alongside both imperative and object-oriented languages due to them being composed of functions.
+Haskell and Lisp are modern examples of such languages and are often only taught in an advanced academic setting---the self-taught learner may not touch upon one.
+The logic-based nature of the paradigm makes it ideal for experimenting with parallelism and concurrency.

 ## References